drosen555/iqwebsite-clone/_posts/2019-04-11-welcome-to-jekyll.markdown

 ---
-layout: post
+layout: ''
-title: This is the title of the blog
+title: 'Paradigm shift  '
 date: 2019-04-11 17:41:59 +0000
 categories: jekyll update

 ---
-## Hope you have fun!!!!!!!!
+## Paradigm Shift

-Hi landy.
+## ELT vs. ETL

 This is the beta page for the blog posts.
 Cool.